Transcendentalism was an American literary, philosophical and political movement in New England in the early 19th century.

 “Transcendentalism was a distinct philosophical system.
 Practically it was an assertion of the immanence of divinity in instinct, the transference of supernatural attributes to the natural constitution of mankind” (Frothingham 136).

 The movement emphasized independence, self-reliance and a connection to nature.
-Common themes in transcendentalism was self-wisdom, nature and social reform.
+Common themes in transcendentalism were self-wisdom, nature and social reform.

 Why Did Transcendentalism Start?